-Capitalized terms not specifically defined in this Performance Restricted Stock Unit Grant Notice (the "Grant Notice") have the meanings given to them in the 2023 Employment Inducement Incentive Award Plan (as amended from time to time, the "Plan") of Teladoc Health, Inc. (the "Company").
+Capitalized terms not specifically defined in this Performance Restricted Stock Unit Grant Notice (the "Grant Notice") have the meanings given to them in the 2023 Employment Inducement Incentive Award Plan (as amended from time to time, the "Plan")Vesting and determination of Teladoc Health, Inc. (the "Company").